-In this video, you will compare how much money you make with how much you spend.
+In this video, you will compare how much money was made with how much was spent.

-To do this, you will calculate income and expenses.
+To do this, you will calculate the balance that remains after adding income

-The balance is the total amount of money you have left after you have subtracted all expenses.
+The balance is the amount of money left after subtracting all expenses.

 Next, create formulas to calculate these totals.